MichaelCurrin/os-genesis/docs/index.md

 ## Other notes

-These docs notes for myself on how to setup a machine from scratch.
+These docs are notes for myself on how to setup a machine from scratch.

 - [Setup steps](other/setup-steps.md)
 - [Tips](other/tips.md)